 My first impression as I looked over the wall was of an overgrown cemetery very similar to Nunhead in London but I did not go into it until I was on my way back from Hollybrook.
 I entered through the gate in Hill Street which comes out roughly half way.
 And then I saw that inside it was a different ball game altogether.
 The 2 chapels and lodge are beautiful buildings, and the area surrounding them has some magnificent headstones around them.

 The notice board had revealed that there were a number of graves with a connection to the ill fated Titanic, either through family members being buried there, or through a crew member being mentioned on a grave.
-They had been mapped out over the years and pegged so finding them isn’t too difficult, although reading them is and I have covered these graves in the blog.
+They had been mapped out over the years and pegged so finding them isn’t too difficult, although reading them is.

 The cemetery does not get trimmed as much as would be expected because of the abundant fauna and flora that has made it their home, It is also a popular place for locals to gather and take a stroll, or have a drinking spree depending on their inclination.
 Parts of it are really very wild and almost impassable, but that does add to the charm of the place.
 Being a maritime city, there are a lot of graves with a nautical theme, and the anchor is a prominent feature of many memorials.
 In fact there were a number of memorials that I had not seen before in any cemeteries in London or South Africa.